-This chapter describes how to use the USB port to share files and media from the USB storage devices over your home network locally, or remotely through the internet.
+This chapter describes how to use the USB ports to share files, media and a printer from the USB storage devices over your home network locally, or remotely through the internet.

-The router supports USB external flash drives and hard drives.
+The router supports USB external flash drives, hard drives and USB printers.

 - Access the USB Storage Device

 - Media Sharing

+- Printer Sharing

 - Offline Download